 EA and TEF affect males and females in equal numbers.
 The incidence is estimated to be approximately 1 in 4,000 live births in the United States.
 The majority of cases are sporadic/non-syndromic.
 Familial (syndromic) cases account for less than 1 percent of all cases.
 EA/TEF is present at birth (congenital).

 The diagnosis of EA may be suspected before birth because of the presence of a small or absent stomach bubble on a routine ultrasound examination performed after the 18th week of pregnancy.
 The presence on an ultrasound of excessive amounts of amniotic fluid (polyhydramnios) raises further suspicion of EA.
 However, polyhydramnios alone is a poor indicator of EA because polyhydramnios has numerous, varied causes.
-In cases where EA/TEF is not suspected or detected before birth, it may be suspected within a few hours of birth when an affected newborn is unable to swallow and is excessively mucusy or has breathing difficulties.
+In cases where EA/TEF is not suspected or detected before birth, it may be suspected within a few hours of birth when an affected newborn is unable to swallow, has excessive mucous, or has breathing difficulties.

 Clinical Testing and Work-Up